stefan-b-jakobsson/x16-smc-bootloader/README.md

 The reason for this is explained in the SMC reset process below.

-## SMC Reset Process and Starting the Bootloader Recovery Update
+## SMC Reset Process

 The SMC is reset when first connecting it to power or when the reset pin (#10) is grounded.
-On reset, execution always starts from the reset vector (address 0x0000).
+On reset, execution starts from the reset vector (address 0x0000).

-When the bootloader is installed, the reset vector is set to jump to the bootloader main function (address 0x1e00), as described above.
+When the bootloader is installed, the reset vector is set to always jump to the bootloader main function (address 0x1e00).

 The bootloader main function checks if the Reset button is being pressed.

 If the Reset button is not pressed, the bootloader jumps to the EE_RDY vector (address 0x0012).
-The firmware's original reset vector is moved here during the update process, as described above.
+The firmware's original reset vector is moved here during the update process.
+Jumping to EE_RDY thus starts the firmware and continues normal operation.

-If the button is pressed, the computer is powered on and the update process is started.

-The update process is usually started by the update program that runs on the X16 requesting the firmware to call bootloader address 0x1e02.
-Starting the process by holding down the Reset button is primarily intended for recovery of an inoperable (bricked) SMC.
+If the button is pressed, the computer is powered on and the recovery update process is started.
+The computer has no keyboard support during the recovery update.
+The update program that runs on the X16 is typically stored as AUTOBOOT.X16 so that it autoloads and runs when powering on the system.
+The update program must also be able to carry out the update without keyboard without interaction from the user.

 ## Fail-Safe